-Class name Description BatchHttpRequests A class for calling remote endpoints in parallel. mlrun.datastore.DataItem Data input/output class abstracting access to various local/remote data sources. storey.transformations.JoinWith about seach event with data from the given table.
+Class name Description BatchHttpRequests A class for calling remote endpoints in parallel. mlrun.datastore.DataItem Data input/output class abstracting access to various local/remote data sources. storey.transformations.JoinWith storey.transformations.JoinWithTa Joi ns each event with data from the given table.
 JoinWithV3IOTable Joins each event with a V3IO table.
 Used for event augmentation.
 QueryByKey Similar to to AggregateByKey, but this step is for serving only and does not ag- gregate the event.
-RemoteStep Class for calling remote endpoints. storey.transformations.SendToHt tpJoins each event with data from any HTTP source.
+RemoteStep Class for calling remote endpoints. storey.transformations.SendToHttpJoins each event with data from any HTTP source.
 Used for event augmentation.